s-r-u-t-h-i/simon-game/README.md

 - Game-over animation and restart logic

 ## 🛠 Tech Stack
-- **HTML5** – Used for creating the structure of the game interface.
+- **HTML5** – Used for creating the structure of the game interface
-- **CSS3** – Used for styling the buttons, layout, and animations.
+- **CSS3** – Used for styling the buttons, layout, and animations
-- **JavaScript (ES6)** – Handles the core game logic, pattern generation, user interaction, and sound.
+- **JavaScript (ES6)** – Handles the core game logic, pattern generation, user interaction, and sound